markcraig/ching/README.md

 >
 > oracle.cgi responds when you ask the Oracle.

-One day, CGI stopped working, and that broke site, so this version is client-side only, with Ajax to get the oracle's answer.
+One day, CGI stopped working.
+This version is client-side only, with Ajax to get the oracle's answer.